black-sliver/lua-apclientpp/README.md

 * Tests
 * UUID helper - currently uuid is not being used, so you can just pass in an empty string

+# Known Problems

+* Calling certain methods while not connected can lead to unhandled C++ exceptions (crash).

+See test/ for reproducers.

 ## Downloads